WiseLabCMU/rover/setup.md

     3. (Optional) Create a shortcut: click `Show Options`, then `Save As...`.

 1. If manual time synchronization is required, set up the Windows computer as a NTP server.
-    - You can also use the linux computer as a NTP server or an external NTP server (preferred).
+    - You can also use the linux computer as a NTP server or a common external NTP server (preferred).
 Only follow these instructions if that is not possible.
     - See full instructions [here](https://techlibrary.hpe.com/docs/otlink-wo/How-to-Configure-a-Local-NTP-Server.html).

 2. Install mmWave studio & dependencies.
 See the [DCA1000EVM Quick Start Guide](https://www.ti.com/tool/DCA1000EVM) for full instructions.